nobedee/didJavaScriptFunctionRun/README.md

 ## LEGAL DISCLAIMER AND USE AGREEMENT

+First and most importantly - you have been informed that incorrectly implementing this template can cause unexpected results; and that editing any of the files located in the ` didJavaScriptFunctionRun/scripts ` folder can possibly delete all files and folders on you machine.
+Both local and/or remote.
+If you edit be sure you know what you're doing!

 By using this template, you acknowledge and agree to the following terms:

 1. **Implementation Responsibility**: You are solely responsible for the implementation of this template.
 Any deviation from the illustrated and/or provided order of operations in this repository is at your own risk.